usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/20000b/query_by_uniqueid/readme.txt

 This uses a GetFolders query to confirm only one Folder is returned and the availability status remains Approved.
+The failed update attempt did not update the Registry.

 The following validations are run on the query results: